Thursday, October 30, 2014

 What a difference just one day makes

-Just returned from the factory, and the exterior of the van is now complete, except for installation of audio and visual equipment which include the outside speakers and our roof mounted satellite dish.
-These will be installed next week along with having the under-body of the van re-sprayed.
+Just returned from the factory, and the exterior of the van is now complete, except for the installation of audio and visual equipment, which includes the outside speakers and our roof-mounted satellite dish.
+These will be fitted next week, along with having the underside of the van re-sprayed.
+Talk about attention to detail— they even purchased an RM Williams Longhorn sticker to replace the ones that were on the van.

 Thursday, May 8, 2014